-But when you begin to wade through the vast selection of stability shoes, you quickly realize that you cannot paint each model with the same brush.
+But when you begin to wade through the vast selection of stability shoes, you soon realize that you cannot paint each model with the same brush.
 Some stability shoes have a small medial wedge while others have a gigantic post which extends from the heel to the forefoot.
 And a few models do not even have a wedge.

-Then there are countless other variations, such as the difference in the shoe weight, midsole softness, or the outsole footprint.
+Then there are countless other variables such as the difference in the shoe weight, midsole softness, or the outsole footprint.

 Due to the sheer breadth of available features and models, stability shoes can be further divided into sub-categories.
-Some stability shoes exhibit a noticeable ‘motion-control’ behavior, which means that the outer midsole is easier to compress than the inner side.
+Some stability shoes exhibit a noticeable ‘motion-control’ behavior.
+This means that the outer midsole is easier to compress than the inner side.

 Then there are other stability shoes which feel like neutral shoes or lightweight trainers.
 They lack the prominent sensation of hardness which comes from the medial post.

 So why do ‘stability’ shoes exist?
 All brands which promote stability running shoes claim that the latter minimizes inward foot roll, and how only ‘over-pronators’ should wear the said category of running shoes.
 We’ve spent enough time discussing this subject in the past, so we’ll skip that today.

 Whether a runner likes a stability shoe or not is purely a matter of personal preference.
 Some like the sensation of a firmer medial post under the foot, and that’s reason enough to buy them.
-In the same vein, not all stability shoes are the same, so an extremely subjective decision-making process will apply in each case.
+In the same vein, not all stability shoes are the same, so a subjective decision-making process will apply.